-In Campaign Sprint, Trump Focus On Immigration Not A Winner For All GOP Candidates
+In Campaign Sprint, Trump's Focus On Immigration Not A Winner For All GOP Candidates

 With GOP congressional majorities on the line, Trump is investing considerable time and attention to campaigning this fall, with 30 political rallies on his calendar between Labor Day and Election Day.

-People familiar with Trump's thinking say he's given similar weight to helping Republican House candidates as he has to Senate candidates.
+People familiar with Trump's thinking say he has given similar weight to helping Republican House candidates as he has to Senate candidates.
 But his rhetoric and rallies this final week appear tailored primarily to red states where control of the Senate will be decided, even at the cost of the most competitive House districts.

-The president has been highlighting illegal immigration and other hot-button social issues, focusing attention on a caravan of Central American migrants slowly approaching the U.S. border through Mexico.
-This week, the Defense Department mobilized 5,200 troops to "harden" ports of entry and support border patrol agents.
+The president has been highlighting illegal immigration and other hot-button social issues, focusing attention on Central American migrants slowly approaching the U.S. border through Mexico.
+This week, the Defense Department mobilized 5,200 troops to "harden" ports of entry and support Border Patrol agents.

 "Many more troops coming," Trump tweeted Wednesday.
 "We will NOT let these Caravans, which are also made up of some very bad thugs and gang members, into the U.S."